Balassagyarmat: 20th century

 During World War II, May 9, 1944, Germans kept 3,000 Jews from the town and the surrounding villages imprisoned in a ghetto.
 They were all sent to Auschwitz concentration camp on June 11 and 14, 1944.

 Balassagyarmat was captured on 9 December 1944 by Soviet troops of the 2nd Ukrainian Front in the course of the Budapest Offensive.

 In 1973, two young men (17 and 19), the sons of the local secretary of the state-party, broke into the city's girls' dormitory and took hostage 20 girls.
 They demanded a bus to cross the border into Austria.
 They stayed there for five days without any food or drink before being taken down.
 The older brother was shot by three snipers with special bullets on the fifth day from outside the building.
 The younger brother was captured and sentenced to 15 years in prison, and his four friends, who had heard about their plans before they committed the crime, were sentenced to four years each in prison.
 None of the girls was injured physically except one, who broke her arm when she tried to escape by jumping out of the window of the dormitory on the second day.
 Afterwards, they were instructed not to publicly talk about the case.
 Csenge Hatala, a young writer, started collecting documents and conducting interviews with the victims forty years later.

 This was the first hostage situation in the modern history of Hungary.
 The unqualified police and military force found themselves in a situation they had no experience of.
 In communist Hungary, serious crimes were not only awkward, but actually harmful to the Party and its leaders.
 The city authorities tried to hide the details and smother the case, but it triggered a huge wave of indignation in the city and throughout the country as a whole.

 Geography

-The town lies on the left bank of the Ipoly river, which marks the state border with Slovakia.
+Balassagyarmat is located in northern Hungary on the border with Slovakia.
+The town lies on the left bank of the Ipoly/Ipeľ River, which forms part of the international boundary between the two countries.

+The surrounding area is characterized by low hills and agricultural land typical of the Nógrád County region.
+Due to its border location, Balassagyarmat has historically served as an important local center for trade and cross-border connections.
+Across the Ipeľ lies the Slovak town of Slovenské Ďarmoty.